Luca-Muratori/vpc-terraform/README.md

 -modularized the different services, now the vpc creation will be triggered only if there is no vpc
     in aws
--done creating the route tables and associate them to the subnets
+-done creating the route tables and associate them to the subnets -created the security groups
+-REAPPLY ALL THE SERVICES